 Send change-of-address notifications

 You'll need to alert your hydro company, cable/internet company, electric, gas, phone and grocery delivery companies of your move and new address.
+One of our partners, MovingWaldo, manages the address change for you, free of charge.

 Don't forget to notify your local post office, BC Government MSP and ICBC, credit card companies, substriptions and of course, friends and relatives.